 - Managing 16 Days Campaign media, including list serve, Facebook, Twitter, Wikipedia, and YouTube

 The Communications intern is responsible for developing and maintaining CWGL’s social media presence.
 CWGL engages a variety of social media tools, including Twitter, Flickr, YouTube, and Facebook, for updates, news, resources, appeals, statements, etc. In addition to the social media work, the intern will also assist with press release writing, appeals, statements, and database upkeep and website content development.
 The intern will work with the Communications Director.
 Proficiency in a second language is an asset, such as French and Spanish, but not required.

 - Monitor news, announcements, resources, appeals, statements, etc. from CWGL and organizations working on women’s rights and economic and social rights to post on CWGL’s various social media networks

 - Promote CWGL and partner events, specifically the 16 Days of Activism Against Gender Violence Campaign (November 25-December 10)

 - Draft press releases, blogs and/or articles about CWGL and its programs

 How to Apply

-In the subject line please include your Last, First Name - Internship Title (example: West, Sam - 16 Days Campaign Program Intern - Spring Term).
+In the subject line please include your Last, First Name - Internship Title (example: West, Sam - Program and Advocacy Intern - Spring Term).